-- firstly a scream, secondly hitting or cutting oneself - women may remove their tops to show their grief - are removed - living area - when going about the community, with a scarf or t-shirt
+- firstly a scream, secondly hitting or cutting oneself - women may remove their tops to show their grief - some upper clothes or all clothes are removed - a sorry camp may be established in the community away from the customary living area - hair cutting, which is conducted in the sorry camp.
+Often the head is covered when going about the community, with a scarf or t-shirt - extensive use of sign language.

 Any person is welcomed into a sorry camp to pay respect and comfort.
 This can be done by shaking hands, embracing or slight shaking of the head with eyes averted.
 As a sign of respect towards the members of the community who are in sorry, you are encouraged to wear dark-coloured clothing.
 You may even be asked to wear a black t-shirt or arm band.
 The Aboriginal Health Practitioner can advise you on any other particular protocols in regard to the community's wishes.
 This is a time for quiet and little spoken conversation, which recognises the need to be seen to be sorry.
 There may be times when daily activities within the community are stopped, such as playing music.
-This should also apply to music not being played in the clinic and vehicles.
+This should also apply to music not being played in the clinic and